UlisesRosas/Bookworm-search/README.md

 # Bookworm-search Search

 ## Description
-Bookworm-search is an social app about books.
+Bookworm-search is a social app about books.
 This app gives the user the ability to interact with a users favorite books and to also find a users preferd book in different ways.

 ## Application